 Set up a regular payment

-Read about how Asylos' research helped restore dignity and ensure legal status for a Syrian-born Palestinian refugee as she claimed asylum in Belgium.
+Restoring dignity and ensuring legal status for a Syrian-born Palestinian refugee as she claimed asylum in Belgium.

-Read about how Asylos' research helped this HIV-positive trans asylum seeker from Thailand find refuge and medical care in the UK.
+Asylos' research helped this HIV-positive transgender asylum seeker from Thailand find refuge and medical care in the UK.